 Some 2.6 million internally displaced persons (IDPs) living in 2,000 sites face a serious risk of eviction, marginalization and exclusion, and lack access to essential services such as shelter, water and sanitation.
 People with disabilities – an estimated 15 per cent of the population – are more at risk from violence and abuse.

 Climate-related shocks have exacerbated the situation.
 The rapid shifts from severe droughts to flooding is a reminder that Somalia is increasingly vulnerable to climate change.

-In 2020, an estimated 5.2 million people need humanitarian assistance.
-The humanitarian community has prioritized the delivery of assistance and will target 3 million of the most vulnerable.
-The 2020 Humanitarian Response Plan (HRP) seeks US$1.03 billion to provide life-saving assistance and livelihood support to those most affected.
+The humanitarian community has prioritized the delivery of assistance and will target 4 million of the most vulnerable people in 2021.
+The 2021 Humanitarian Response Plan (HRP) seeks US$1.09 billion to provide life-saving assistance and livelihood support to those most affected.

 In an integrated, inclusive and multisectoral approach, 363 humanitarian partners in close collaboration with the Federal Government of Somalia and Member States, plan to:

 - reduce the loss of life for 3.1 million of the most severely vulnerable people, including 1 million children under 5, by decreasing the prevalence of hunger, acute malnutrition, public health threats and outbreaks, and abuse and violence.
 This includes provision of equitable life-saving emergency nutrition services to 722,000 acutely malnourished children under 5 years old;